 - Turn the florets to the other side, sprinkle with the Parmesan cheese, and bake 15 more minutes.

-- Serve in a casserole and garnish with parsley.
+- Remove from the oven and garnish it with parsley.

 - When buying a head of cauliflower, make sure the head is firm, tight, and does not have yellow patches.

-- If you want to save time, you can buy pre-cut florets.
+- If you want to save time, feel free to use pre-cut cauliflower florets.

-- Make sure the florets are fully dry or they will not roast but steam instead.
+- Make sure the florets are fully dry so they get a nice, crispy texture.

 - To store: Store leftover roasted cauliflower in an airtight container for up to 4 days once they’ve cooled to room temperature.